tldr-pages/tldr/pages/linux/zenity.md

 # zenity

-> Display dialogs from the command line/shell scripts.
+> Display dialogs from the command-line/shell scripts.
 > Return user-inserted values or 1 if error.

 - Display the default question dialog: